xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 with the following interpretation.

-Each element `m` in `M` represents a coherent effective description of a fundamental physics model that includes:
+Each element `m` in `M` represents a coherent effective description of a fundamental physics model that includes

 * a low energy electroweak scale,
 * at least one ultraviolet reference scale relevant to radiative corrections,